 Meet The Patron Saint Of LA You've Never Heard Of

 Need a nudge?
-San Francisco's is...
-St. Francis of Assisi.
-Boston's is...
-St. Patrick.
-Any ideas?
+San Francisco's is St. Francis of Assisi.
+Boston's is St. Patrick.
+And L.A.'s is...?
 Anyone?
 Bueller?
 The answer is St. Vibiana.

-For today's more recent downtown denizens, the name may be recognizable from the restaurant Redbird, which is housed in the former rectory; the renovated former cathedral has become the event space Vibiana.
+For more recent downtown L.A. denizens, the name may be recognizable from the restaurant Redbird, which is housed in the former rectory.
+The renovated former cathedral has become the event space Vibiana.
 For playwright and actor Stacie Chaiken, St. Vibiana is simply her neighbor.

 Here's what Chaiken had to say about L.A.'s patroness.